tangentecode/obsidian-notes/computer-science/docs/python/variables.md

-- Defining variables is very compact in design
+- Defining variables in Python is very compact in design:
--